LeonSong1995/MeDuSA/docs/documentation/05_hPSC_Example.md

 This tutorial provides an illustrative analysis of the hPSC dataset from [Chu et al.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1033-x) using MeDuSA.

 In this tutorial, we will use a dataset obtained from the hPSC cell line, which was cultured for different durations, to estimate cell-state abundance along the hPSC differentiation trajectory in bulk RNA-seq data using MeDuSA.
 Furthermore, we will validate the performance of MeDuSA by comparing the estimated cell-state abundance with that measured from scRNA-seq data.
-Finally, we will employ the `MANOVA` method to identify any differences in cell-state abundance among the different cultured time points.
+Finally, we will employ the `MANOVA-Pro` method to identify any differences in cell-state abundance among the different cultured time points.

 For a more comprehensive tutorial on using data from real tissue that consists of multiple cell types, please visit the following [link](https://leonsong1995.github.io/MeDuSA/documentation/04_Mon_Example.html).
 This tutorial provides a detailed discussion on several important aspects, including how to select marker genes, how to incorporate other cell types as covariates, how to use the mode of conditional autoregressive (CAR), and how to normalize data.